Bainezy94/TheFarmersMarket/README.md

 ### 12. Discuss the database relations to be implemented.

-The following is depicted by the [ERD](#database-entity-relationship-diagrams) above:
+The following is our original plan, as depicted by the [ERD](#database-entity-relationship-diagrams) above:

 - We have markets which only admin can fill in (in order to be listed, markets could call up the admin and pay to be on the app.)
 - Every person using the website needs a user and a profile (every user has one profile).